wombleton/gitlaw-nz/acts/M/Mental Health (Compulsory Assessment and Treatment) Act 1992.md

 ##### 107 Convener

-*   (1) The members of a Review Tribunal shall from time to time elect 1 of their number to be the convener of the Review Tribunal.
+*   (1) The members of a Review Tribunal shall from time to time elect one of their number to be the convener of the Review Tribunal.

     (2) The convener shall preside at every meeting of the Review Tribunal at which he or she is present.

-    (3) If the convener is not present at any meeting, the members present shall elect 1 of their number to preside at that meeting.
+    (3) If the convener is not present at any meeting, the members present shall elect one of their number to preside at that meeting.

     Section 107(3): amended, on 1 April 2000, by [section 56][299] of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 1999 (1999 No 140).